mathbunnyru/clio/docs/build-clio.md

 You can find information about exact compiler versions and tools in the [image's README](https://github.com/XRPLF/clio/blob/develop/docker/ci/README.md).

 The following compiler version are guaranteed to work.
-Any compiler with lower version may not be able to build Clio.:
+Any compiler with lower version may not be able to build Clio:

 | Compiler    | Version |
 | ----------- | ------- |